fantajeon/J2Composer/README.md

 - `function_name` is the name of the function you're adding, which can be directly called within your Jinja2 templates.
 - `params` lists the parameters your function requires.
-- `script` contains the shell command that the function will execute when called.
+- `script` contains the shell command that the function will execute when called.es

-## Advanced Templating Features
+## Filters

 With `jintemplify`, you're not limited to just basic Jinja2 templating.
 We've introduced specialized filters and functions to provide more flexibility: